JK-8989/landing-page/README.md

 # landing-page

-This is a project to create a landing page using flex-box
+This was a project to create a landing page using flex-box

+what I learned from this project:

+- how to use flex-box
+- how to align items horizontally with desired gap between
+- how to center items vertically
+- most importantly, how to use gitHub